-On Saturday May 26 I attended the Memorial Day commemoration at the latter.
+I recently attended the American Memorial Day commemoration at the latter.

 The monument honors the flying corps comprised of American pilots who, having volunteered to take part in the First World War under French command (1916-1918), lost their lives in aerial combat.
 Sixty-eight of them are entombed below in a wide semi-circular crypt.

 The monument, constructed 1926-1928, is in the form of a triumphal arch with porticoes to either side.
 The names of Lafayette and Washington are inscribed on the central portion, emphasizing the monument’s role as a symbol of French-American friendship.
 Inscriptions of the names of those who are entombed in the crypt join Lafayette and Washington in overlooking the escadrille’s logo.

 The memorial is not managed by the American Battle Monuments Commission and so has had to rely on stopgap measures over the past 10 years to ensure its maintenance including funding from the Ministry of Culture, local government and private donations.
 A letter of intent signed this year between the American Embassy in France and the French Ministry of Defense promises to support continued financing of the moment.
 The foundation overseeing the monument, created in 1930, is now led by Van Kirk Reeves, an American lawyer living in Paris.

 This summer I’ll be writing more about the Escadrille La Fayette, about the memorial, and about the Memorial Day commemoration.
 In the meantime you can learn more about the memorial and The Lafayette Escadrille Foundation on the foundation’s website.